LINO CUTTING & PRINTING WORKSHOP

 Dinner at 7pm

-Coffee and after dinner talk on Lion Cutting and Water colour whiteline printing
+Coffee and after dinner talk on Lino Cutting and Water colour whiteline printing

 Day 2 Breakfast 8 -9am

 9.30 Meeting Room for Lino Cutting and Printing - Session 1

 11am coffee break – back to meeting room 12noon

 1.00 Soup and sandwich lunch in the Bistro

 2pm Meeting Room Water-Colour Whiteline Printing - Session 2

 6.30 Burns Room canapés and drink

 10.00 Meeting Room for work on further prints and enhanced colours